DavidHayes2/CleanData/README.md

 ### Transform Data:

-2. Create new test data frame to include Subject, Activity and Varaiables
+2. Create new test data frame to include Subject, Activity and Variables

-3. Create new train data frame to include Subject, Activity and Varaiables
+3. Create new train data frame to include Subject, Activity and Variables

 4. Merge the test and training data sets to create one data set.